dkooll/markparsr/examples/module/README.md

 This terraform module simplifies the process of creating and managing virtual network resources on azure with configurable options for network topology, subnets, security groups, and more to ensure a secure and efficient environment for resource communication in the cloud.

+## Goals

+The main objective is to create a more logic data structure, achieved by combining and grouping related resources together in a complex object.

+The structure of the module promotes reusability.
+It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

+A primary goal is to utilize keys and values in the object that correspond to the REST API's structure.
+This enables us to carry out iterations, increasing its practical value as time goes on.

+A last key goal is to separate logic from configuration in the module, thereby enhancing its scalability, ease of customization, and manageability.

+## Non-Goals

+These modules are not intended to be complete, ready-to-use solutions; they are designed as components for creating your own patterns.

+They are not tailored for a single use case but are meant to be versatile and applicable to a range of scenarios.

+Security standardization is applied at the pattern level, while the modules include default values based on best practices but do not enforce specific security standards.

+End-to-end testing is not conducted on these modules, as they are individual components and do not undergo the extensive testing reserved for complete patterns or solutions.

+## Features

+- optional network security group for each subnet, capable of managing multiple rules
+- association of a single network security group with multiple subnets
+- support for multiple service endpoints and delegations, including actions
+- utilization of terratest for robust validation
+- route table support with multiple user defined routes
+- association of multiple subnets with a single route table
+- optional virtual network peering for enhanced network integration

 <!-- BEGIN_TF_DOCS -->
 ## Requirements